 To achieve this goal the IPHC will implement a harvest strategy that minimises risk to the stock and pursues maximum economic yield (MEY) for the directed Pacific halibut fisheries.
-Maximising the net economic return from the fishery may not always equate with maximising the profitability of the fishery.
-Net economic return may consider inter-annual stability to maintain markets, and economic activity may also arise from recreational and Indigenous fishing, and the need to share the resources appropriately will be considered where necessary.
-Priority objectives to achieve this goal include:
+Maximising the net economic returns (NER) from the fishery may not always equate with maximising the profitability of the fishery.
+Net economic returns may consider inter-annual stability to maintain markets, and economic activity may also arise from recreational and Indigenous fishing.
+The need to share the resources appropriately will also be considered where necessary.
+The Commission's current priority objectives to achieve this goal, which may be updated, are:

-- maintain Pacific halibut female spawning biomass, above a female spawning biomass limit where the risk to the stock is regarded as unacceptable (SB{LIM}) , at least 95% of the time; - maintain Pacific halibut female spawning biomass, at least 50% of the time, at or above a reference (fixed or dynamic) female spawning biomass that optimises fishing activities on a spatial and temporal scale relevant to the fishery; - optimise average coastwide yield given the constraints above; - limit annual changes in the coastwide mortality limit (TCEY).
+- maintain Pacific halibut female spawning biomass, above a female spawning biomass limit where the risk to the stock is regarded as unacceptable (SBLIM), at least 95% of the time; - maintain Pacific halibut female spawning biomass, at least 50% of the time, at or above a threshold reference (fixed or dynamic) female spawning biomass that optimises fishing activities on a spatial and temporal scale relevant to the fishery; - optimise average coastwide yield given the constraints above; - limit annual changes in the coastwide mortality limit (TCEY) given the constraints above.

 The harvest strategy will ensure fishing is conducted in a manner that does not lead to overfishing.
-Overfishing is defined as where the stock is subject to a level of fishing that would move it to an overfished state, or prevent it from rebuilding to a 'not overfished' state, within a specific time-frame and probability.
-Where it is identified that overfishing of the stock is occurring, action will be taken immediately to cease that overfishing and action taken to recover the overfished stock to levels that will ensure long-term sustainability and productivity to maximise NER.
+Overfishing is defined as where the stock is subject to a level of fishing that would move it to an overfished state or prevent it from rebuilding to a 'not overfished' state, within a specific time-frame and probability.
+Where it is identified that overfishing of the stock is occurring, action will be taken immediately to cease that overfishing to ensure long-term sustainability and productivity to maximise NER.

 The harvest strategy will also ensure that if the stock is overfished, the fishery must be managed such that, with regard to fishing impacts, there is a high degree of probability the stock will recover.
-If the stock is assessed to be below the female spawning biomass limit reference point (i.e. overfished), a stock rebuilding strategy will be developed to rebuild the stock to the limit female spawning biomass level, whereby the harvest control rules would then take effect to build the stock further to target female spawning biomass levels.
+In this case, a stock rebuilding strategy will be developed to rebuild the stock, with high certainty, to the limit female spawning biomass level, whereby the harvest control rules would then take effect to build the stock further to the threshold reference female spawning biomass level.

-Overfished: when the estimated probability that female spawning stock biomass is below the limit reference point (SB{LIM}) is greater than 50%.
+Overfished: when the estimated probability that female spawning stock biomass is below the limit reference point (SBLIM) is greater than 50%.